Ranks in the French Army: - Troop ranks

-Junior enlisted grades have different cloth stripe and beret colour depending on the service they are assigned to.
-Troupes métropolitaines ("from the French mainland") units wear blue, Troupes de marine (the former troupes coloniales') wear red, and the Légion Étrangère (Foreign Legion) units wear green.
+Junior enlisted grades have different cloth stripe and beret colors depending on the service they are assigned to.
+Troupes métropolitaines ("from the French mainland") wear blue, Troupes de marine (the former troupes coloniales') wear red, and the Légion Étrangère (Foreign Legion) wear green.

-A red beret indicates a paratrooper, whether from the "troupes de marine" or not.
-A legionnaire paratrooper wears a green beret with the general parachutist badge on it, the same badge used by all French Army paratroopers who completed their training.
+A red beret indicates a paratrooper, whether from the troupes de marine or not.
+A legionnaire paratrooper wears a green beret with the general parachutist badge on it, the same badge used by all French Army paratroopers who have completed their training.

 Senior grades' lace stripe metal depends on their arm of service, just like the officiers.
 Infantry and support units wear gold stripes and cavalry and technical services units wear silver stripes.